THEY improv Boston corporate events New England private show entertainment

 He also said he finds the service useful for peer-to-peer transactions on the Internet.

-“If I post something on eBay or Craigslist, I don’t want to give out my personal phone number,” he said.
-“It also serves as a general spam diversion.”
+"If I post something on eBay or Craigslist, I don't want to give out my personal phone number," he said.
+"It also serves as a general Spam diversion."

-Todd trainingFor instance, Hurley uses the number when he signs up for something online that requires a phone number as part of the application or purchasing process.
+For instance, Hurley uses the number when he signs up for something online that requires a phone number as part of the application or purchasing process.

 “If someone does have to call, they leave a voice mail and I decide if I want to call the person back,” he said.